-Cement and Brush Creeks
+Cement and Brush Creek

-The Taylor Park ATV and OHV trail system could take a lifetime of vacations to explore thoroughly.
+The Taylor Park ATV and OHV trail system would take a lifetime of vacations to explore thoroughly.
 Stretching out to Chaffee County and Cottonwood Pass on the east and connecting to the Cement Creek and Brush Creek motorized trails this area has the greatest choice of dirt roads and motorized single track in Gunnison County.
-Trips out to Taylor Pass or Reno Divide should be on any off-road enthusiast’s tick list.
+Trips out to Taylor Pass or Reno Divide should be on any off-road enthusiast’s list.

 Paradise Divide and Schofield Pass

 Most folks decide at this point to turn right and drive over Schofield Pass and make the quick jaunt to Emerald Lake just beyond.
 Continue driving down towards the townsite of Gothic, now the Rocky Mountain Biological Laboratory.
 Four miles later you’ll hit pavement at the Snodgrass Trailhead.
-Follow Gothic Rd. all the way into town and show off your new dirt paint job.
+Follow Gothic Road all the way into town and show off your new dirt paint job.